 As Filipinos love condiments, Pancit Canton will go well with toyomansi sauce made with soy sauce and calamansi (or lemon).
 A spiced vinegar with chilies and garlic sounds good as well.

-- Pancit Bihon (Bihon Guisado): This version uses thin rice vermicelli noodles, stir-fried with a combination of meats and various vegetables.
+- Pancit Bihon (Bihon Guisado): This version uses thin rice vermicelli noodles, stir-fried with a combination of meats and vegetables.

 Other noodles and pasta recipes you may like